best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 * Have dependencies been sufficiently documented?
 * Is the code version, input data version and configuration recorded?

-A key aspect of review is checking that the same results are acquired when running your code with the same input data.
+A key aspect of review is checking that you get the same results when running your code with the same input data.
 Assurance that analysis can be reproduced increases the trust in the results.

 Note that each of these example questions focuses on important quality assurance practices in the code, rather than minor issues like code layout and style.

 ## Give practical feedback

-Feedback should be practical and constructive.
+Provide practical and constructive feedback.
 For example, you should suggest an improvement or alternative that the developer may consider and learn from.
-Although it may be necessary to highlight specific examples, you should avoid making feedback personal.
+You should avoid making feedback personal, although it may be necessary to highlight specific examples.

 The CEDAR feedback model can be a useful framework for structuring review comments.
 This model breaks review down into five sections: